lewisxhe/esp32-camera-screen/README.md

 | UART        | CP2104            | CP2104               |

 - The SCCB driver in esp-who uses the IO emulation method.
-I rewrote it to I2C to drive it so that I can mount multiple devices on the I2C bus ,Need to replace `sccp.c` in the SCCB directory with `esp-who/components/ Esp32-camera/driver/sccb.c`
+I rewrote it to I2C to drive it so that I can mount multiple devices on the I2C bus ,Need to replace `sccp.c` in the SCCB directory with `esp-who/components/esp32-camera/driver/sccb.c`

--At present, the program is not stable, and the wake-up of the voice conflicts with a certain part of the program.
+- At present, the program is not stable, and the wake-up of the voice conflicts with a certain part of the program.
 Since the voice wake-up code cannot be viewed, this problem cannot be solved.
 The code just demonstrates that the TTGO Camera Plus board hardware is intact.

+- Since TTGO Camera Plus does not have physical buttons, face information entry will be entered on the web page.

+- Turn on the `FACE_DETECT_IN_SCREEN` macro(in main.cpp), face recognition will be displayed in the display, and the microphone will be disabled.
+The web page will not be viewable.
+Only face input and camera parameters can be adjusted.

 ## TTGO CAMERA PINS
 | Name  | Num    |